 The Innovator visa category is for more experienced business people seeking to establish a business in the UK.
 An applicant with a minimum of £50,000 funds available to invest in their business can apply through this program.
 The application will however need to be endorsed by a endorsing body on the prescribed list in the UK.
 An Innovator visa is a settlement visa i.e. it allows an applicant to obtain settlement and eventually naturalize as a British citizen.
 This visa is initially granted for 3 years and can be extended for additional periods of 3 years.
 An Innovator visa does not permit employment elsewhere but focuses on growth of the established business.

 For other frequently asked questions about the Innovator Visa, run through our Innovator Visa UK FAQs article.

 Here at SmartMove Immigration, our UK immigration experts have had years of experience in all kinds of visa applications and have helped more than 2,000 people migrate to UK over the last 500 weeks.
-If you want your application to be up to the mark and if you want better clarity and understanding of the different routes available to enter UK, just drop in your email in the form below and one of our experts will be in touch with you shortly.
+If you want your application to be up to the mark and if you want better clarity and understanding of the different routes available to enter UK, you can contact us on below given details and one of our UK Visa experts will be in touch with you shortly.

 Our expert UK Visa Immigration Consultants are based in Mumbai | Delhi | Gurgaon | Chandigarh | Bangalore and London.